kardwen/mini-linux-mc/README.md

 wget https://github.com/EssentialsX/Essentials/releases/download/2.20.1/EssentialsX-2.20.1.jar
 ```

-Essential makes use of two addional plugins: Vault and LuckPerms.
+EssentialsX makes use of two addional plugins: Vault and LuckPerms.
 Install them in a similiar fashion.
 Restart your server and upon typing ``plugins`` into the server console your newly-installed plugins should show up.

 ## Administration